davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 3. Before you do anything else, let's customize your BlueJ environment:

-   - From the `BlueJ` menu on the top, select `Tool` then `Preferences`.
-The `Editor` tab should already be selected.
-Please select the `Display Line Numbers` setting.
+   - From the menu bar on top, select `Tools` then `Preferences`.
+   - Enable the `Display Line Numbers` setting.
 You can also enlarge the font size, so that you code might be easier on the eyes.
+Click OK.
+   - Now click on the `View` menu bar.
+Make sure `Show Code Pad` is selected.
 Click OK to exit.
-   - Now click on the `View` menu on the top.
-Please make sure `Show Code Pad` is selected.
-   - Okay, that should be it for now.

-4. You should be back to the project overview window that shows the `AboutMe` icon.
+4. You should be back to the project overview window that shows the `AboutMe` orange (class) icon.
 Double-click on it to open the code editor.
 Verify that the line numbers are showing up to the left margin, and that the font is appropriate.

 #### Instructions